canibanoglu/tango_with_django_book/chapters/templates_static.rst

 Adding a Template
 .................
-With your template path set up create a file called ``index.html`` and place it in the ``templates/rango/`` directory.
+With your template directory and path set up, create a file called ``index.html`` and place it in the ``templates/rango/`` directory.
 Within this new file, add the following HTML code:

 .. code-block:: html